Abito21/DataScience-Python-DataCamp/README.md

 # DataScience-Python-DataCamp

-This repository is my self-learn repo to learn more about Data Science in DataCamp Academy.
+This repository is my self-learn repo to learn more and practice material about Data Science in DataCamp Academy.